 MAKING MATH ACCESSIBLE TO STUDENTS WITH MATH LEARNING DISABILITY

-Sequential memory is very limited and working math memory is too short to hold complex chunks of information and instructions.
+DEFICIT MICROSKILLS Sequential memory is very limited and working math memory is too short to hold complex chunks of information and instructions.
 Most cannot even keep track when counting 100 pennies.
 Most cannot count by 3 beyond 12 without manually adding 3 to each increment.
 Because they cannot consistently recall addition, subtraction, multiplication and division facts, even simple tasks become complex efforts of manual calculation.
-This is why it is mandatory that Math LD students master the use of a calculator appropriate to their academic level.

-In addition to the difficulties mentioned above, the LD-Math student will verbalize incorrectly and will reason mistakenly without noticing, even about facts and concepts they are sure of.
+BRAIN GLITCHES In addition to the difficulties mentioned above, the MLD student will verbalize incorrectly and will reason mistakenly without noticing, even about facts and concepts they are sure of.
 They are unaware of “careless” mistakes made when copying numbers or when writing dictated numbers.
-They will even on occasion write a different number than they tell you they are writing.
+They will even, on occasion, write a different number than they tell you they are writing.

 COLLEGE PROGRAM RECOMMENDATIONS

 SUBSTITUTION Math LD students should receive a personal curriculum.
 The required math courses must be replaced by equally rigorous courses within their capabilities.
 Given their history of limited success in high school math courses taught in small groups with a qualified teacher, it is unreasonable and unrealistic to expect that the MLD will succeed in larger classes at college level and pace.

 DISCRIMINATION Poor performance in college math courses will significantly impact the grade point average, likely resulting in the loss of standing, scholarships, and other privileges.
 Such consequences amount to discrimination that is the direct result of a student's severe learning disability in mathematics.